 Jack continued to stare at the jar while the words washed over him but eventually managed to say,

-“What do you mean by fix up glitches?”
+“What do you mean by glitches and errors?”

 The doctor put on a smile that reminded Jack of a used car salesman and said.

-A cold sick feeling washed over Jack and he realised that while he wasn’t looking or engaging with The System, it had gotten a lot scarier than he’d imagined.
+A cold sick feeling washed over Jack and he realised that while he wasn’t looking or engaging with The System, it had gotten a lot scarier than he’d remembered.

 The doctor’s smile grew and he put a reassuring hand on Jack’s shoulder.

-“That’s great thank you, please go with the nurse, so we can get the paperwork all sorted.
+“That’s great, thank you.
+If you could please just go with the nurse, so that she can get a start on the paperwork.
 And don’t worry about your friend, we do this sort of thing all the time, it’s much safer than it looks.”

 Three days and 18 different signed documents later, Jack was invited back to the hospital to collect Dan 2.0, now in his mid-range body by Honda in association with Gen. Bank.
 The digital expression display wasn’t the latest but was good enough and it had full autonomous arms and legs with regular walking and handling capabilities.
 Top speed of 45km an hour and 3-day battery life at standard use.
 The doctor explained that while he was only equipped with a standard speech package, they weren’t particularly expensive and fairly easy to download, so if Dan 2.0 wanted to search for something similar to what he sounded like before, it wouldn’t be too hard to do.

-Dan 20’s display lit up with a smile when he saw Jack and in a tinny, slightly feminine robotic voice expressed.
+Dan 2.0’s display lit up with a smile when Jack entered the room, and in a tinny, slightly feminine robotic voice expressed.

 “Jack my old friend.
-How lovely to see you.
+So lovely to see you.
 I must apologise for my mistakes that led me to this situation.
-I was unaware of the potential consequences for my actions and I shall not do them again.”
+I was unaware of the potential consequences for my actions.
+I am full of regret.
+I shall not make mistakes again.”